Exawind/nalu-wind/docs/source/user/build_spack.rst

 ~~~~~~

 This assumes you have a (Homebrew) installation of GCC installed already
 (we are using GCC 7.2.0).
-These instructions have been tested on OSX 10.11 and MacOS 10.12.
+These instructions have been tested on OSX 10.11, MacOS 10.12, adn MacOS 10.13.
-MacOS 10.12 will not build CMake or Pkg-Config with GCC anymore because they will pick up
+MacOS 10.12/10.13 will not build CMake or Pkg-Config with GCC anymore because they will pick up
 system header files that have objective C code in them.
 We build Nalu-Wind using Spack on MacOS Sierra by
 using Homebrew to install ``cmake`` and ``pkg-config`` and defining these
 as external packages in Spack (see